How To Test 3 Wire Crank Sensor with Multimeter

 How to test 3 wire crankshaft sensor with a multimeter

-There are few types of Crankshaft sensors.
+There are a few types of Crankshaft sensors.
 The first one will be the magnetic type sensor, now these sensors will almost always have only two wires going to them, and these sensors produce their voltage.
 And the way these sensors produce their voltage, the teeth on your gear will stimulate the magnetic field at the end of these sensors.
 So then, your sensor will make an AC voltage that’s sent to your electronic control module through this wiring harness connector.
 So now I will do these testing procedures right here on this bench, but you don’t have to remove your sensor; you can do this on the car.

 First thing first, you want to closely take a look at the plastic housing of your sensor.
 If you see any significant cracks or signs of damage or bent out of shape, that could mean you have a bad sensor.

-We will do a resistance test, so get your multimeter, put the selector dial on the ohms settings.
+We will do a resistance test, so get your best multimeter, and put the selector dial on the ohms settings.
 Our three-wire crankshaft position sensor is supposed to have about 2000 to 2500 ohms of resistance.
 So I will choose 20,000 ohms on the scale of this multimeter, and then we will take our measurement.

 And as you can see, we got 2.01 thousand ohms of resistance or in other words, 2010 ohms.
 So also, it is vital to check the condition of the connectors for your sensor.
 Sometimes oil and dirt and mud get on this sensor and cause all sorts of problems.
 But if it looks clean or if you clean it, it’s a good idea to check and make sure that you have ground at this sensor.
 So what you want to do next is to ground your black test lead, and it doesn’t have to be to your battery.